EmilyBertani/Algorithmic_Trading_Bot/README.md

 ![SVM_Returns_Original_SMA_4_100](https://github.com/EmilyBertani/Challenge_14/blob/main/Challenge_14_Starter_Code/Original_SMA_4_100.png)

-As you can see from these graphs,
+As you can see from these graphs, it appears that using a short window of 7 days and a long window of 150 days predicts slightly better with less volatility than the original 4 day short window and 100 day long window.
+This will be the strategy that I recommend.

 ---